 Chris Lindner is

-an astronomy graduate student at the University of Texas at Austin,
+a graduate with a PhD in Astronomy from the University of Texas at Austin,

 not to be confused with the famous rock